kevchu3/openshift4-upi-homelab/README.md

 I followed instructions from this [Git repository] to build out a UPI helper node.
 This allowed me to satisfy load balancing, DHCP, PXE, DNS, and HTTPD requirements.
 I ran `nmcli device show` from the helper node to populate the DHCP section of vars.yaml since the helper node will function as DNS/DHCP for the cluster.
 At this time, don't run the helper node configuration playbook yet.

+**[Restricted Network]** - Add mirror repository to DNS

+Add the mirror repository to the DNS entries on your authoritative helper node.
+Using the above UPI helper node Git repository, I added DNS entries to the following files: `/var/named/zonefile.db` and `/var/named/reverse.db`

 ### 2. Bare metal installation

 I continued with the bare metal installation, following the steps in the [documentation]